Get to Know the Web that Holds You Together

-Fascia is literally everywhere in the body, but do you know much about it?
+Fascia is literally everywhere in the body.
+Do you know much about it?

 What every yogi should know about fascia but didn't know to ask.

 Fascia needs unique movement nutrition.
-Can we give all of our tissues what they need in a yoga practice?
+Can we give these tissues what they need in a yoga asana practice?

 Muscles and fascia are deeply intertwined.
 What are the implications for movement, injury and healing?

 The fascial web is the most wired sensory organ in the body.
 Can yoga enhance this feature?

 In this self-paced online course, you'll learn everything you need to know to about fascia, why it's important, and how yoga asana affects this ubiquitous tissue.